aptdnfapt/tmuxai/PLAN.md

     2. It delegates specific file creation and modification tasks to `aider` by constructing precise, non-interactive `aider` commands.
     3. After `aider` completes an edit, `tmuxai` takes over to run verification steps (builds, tests, linters).
     4. This creates a clean separation of concerns: `tmuxai` for strategy, `aider` for execution.

+### 6. Future Vision: Native Tool Calling (Long-Term--dont bother with it right now )

+- **Problem**: The current tool-calling mechanism relies on parsing XML tags from the AI's text response.
+This is brittle and can lead to model "hallucinations" (e.g., inventing pane IDs) or formatting errors that break the parsing logic.
+It's also less efficient than using the native tool-calling features provided by modern AI APIs.
+- **Goal**: Transition from the current text-parsing method to a robust, native tool-calling framework.
+This will improve reliability, reduce errors, and align `tmuxai` with modern AI development best practices.
+The key challenge is that different AI providers (OpenAI, Google, Anthropic) have different, incompatible native tool-calling APIs.
+- **Solution**: Implement a provider-agnostic architecture using a strategy pattern.
+Instead of creating multiple binaries, we will have a single binary that can switch between different provider implementations at runtime based on the user's configuration.

+#### Implementation Steps:

+1.  **Define a Provider Interface**: Create a new `AIProvider` interface in Go.
+This interface will define a standard method for handling chat completions and tool calls, abstracting away the specifics of each provider's API.
+    ```go
+    // Example interface
+    type ToolCall struct {
+        Name      string
+        Arguments map[string]interface{}
+    }

+    type AIProvider interface {
+        GetToolResponse(ctx context.Context, messages []ChatMessage, tools []ToolDefinition) ([]ToolCall, string, error)
+    }
+    ```

+2.  **Refactor `AiClient`**: Modify `internal/ai_client.go` to act as a factory or manager that holds the currently active `AIProvider` implementation based on the user's configuration.

+3.  **Create Provider Implementations**:
+    *   **`OpenAICompatibleTextProvider`**: This will be the default implementation.
+It will encapsulate the *current* XML-in-prompt logic.
+This ensures full backward compatibility and continued support for any OpenAI-compatible endpoint that doesn't support a specific native tool-calling format.
+    *   **`GeminiNativeProvider`**: A new implementation that specifically targets the Google Gemini API.
+It will format requests and parse responses according to Gemini's native tool-calling JSON structure.
+    *   **Future Providers**: This architecture makes it easy to add more native providers in the future (e.g., `AnthropicNativeProvider`) without disrupting existing ones.

+4.  **Update Configuration**: Enhance `config.yaml` to allow users to select their desired provider strategy.
+    ```yaml
+    # Example config.yaml addition
+    openrouter:
+      api_key: "..."
+      model: "..."
+      base_url: "..."
+      # New setting to choose the strategy
+      # options: "text_xml" (default), "gemini_native", "anthropic_native"
+      provider_strategy: "text_xml"
+    ```

+5.  **Adapt Response Processing**: Update `internal/process_message.go` to handle the structured `ToolCall` objects returned by the `AIProvider` interface, instead of relying on `parseAIResponse` to extract tools from a string.
+The text-parsing logic will only be used when the `OpenAICompatibleTextProvider` is active.

+This approach provides a clear path to adopting more reliable native tool-calling features while maintaining the flexibility and broad provider support that `tmuxai` currently offers.